 ASHA is committed to making the Convention accessible and working to ensure compliance with the Americans with Disabilities Act (ADA).
 Presenters with a disability who anticipate needing special accommodations or equipment in order to participate should contact email@example.com.

-All Oral Session presentations (non-poster) will be managed through our Speaker Ready Room and all presenters are required to check in with the Speaker Ready Room at least 4 hours in advance of their scheduled session.
+All in-person/live Oral Session presentations will be managed through our Speaker Ready Room and all presenters are required to check in with the Speaker Ready Room at least 4 hours in advance of their scheduled session.
 The Speaker Ready Room process ensures that presentations are problem-free onsite and allows us to network session rooms so that the presentation audio can be easily transmitted into overflow rooms for at-capacity sessions.
 Your participation is critical to our success.

 At the Speaker Ready Room, you must either: